willstepp/writings/hunger/hunger.md

 The lookouts saw the bucket he carried and whispered among themselves.
 By their snears he saw they resented him for abandoning the tribe in this time of need.
 For not doing obeying the decree of the elders.

 Farewell to you then, boy with the bucket, Gawoni said.
-The other lookouts laughed at that clever turn of phrase, repeating it among themselves.
+The other lookouts laughed at that clever turn of phrase, repeating it among themselves and pointing.

 Mika continued outside the gates and onto the dirt path that led out of the village.
 He did not turn back to address their taunts, which continued until he rounded the rock bend and was therefore out of earshot.